phunanon/uMod/README.md

 - global chat mute message context function
 - /timestamp
 - multiple tickets by putting a suffix on channel name
+- allow censored messages through GlobalChat
+- repetitive message timeout (both same message in a row and multiple messages in short period of time)
+- ability to send alerts in the channel they were triggered by
+- Alert cooldown

 ## To host it yourself